fsaltunyuva/ADA449-HW1-GoldenSearch/README.md

-# ADA449-HW1-GoldenSearch
-Golden Search Implementation Homework in Julia for the ADA449 (Numerical Methods for Data Science) course.
+# ADA449 Numerical Methods for Data Science

+## Homework 1 - Golden Section Implementation

+The question and test functions are located in the Julia code.